MaxStrey/Martinos_MR/Martinos_project/phantom_generation/ReadME.md

 ### phantom_9

 Redefining how I make the kspace and replacing the time length which a metric based on the size of kspace in that particular direction.
+This allows for under and over sampling.

 ### phantom_10